Hungry Happenings

 Day of the Dead Dinner Party

 I served these Cheesecake Mousse Skulls at a dinner party that I hosted for my Fun Food Blogger Retreat last year.
-I decorated my dining room with all sorts of Day of the Dead decorations so the dessert was perfect fit.
+I decorated my dining room with all sorts of Day of the Dead decorations so the dessert was a perfect fit.

-For dinner my guests enjoyed Enchilada Skulls along with skull shaped tortilla chips which I served with homemade taco dip, guacamole, salsa, and cowboy caviar.
+For dinner, my guests enjoyed Enchilada Skulls along with skull-shaped tortilla chips which I served with homemade taco dip, guacamole, salsa, and cowboy caviar.

 My friend Kim, The Partiologist decorated some Sugar Skull cookies for us to enjoy and I plated the cookie along with one of my Mexican Hot Chocolate Truffle Sugar Skulls and the no-bake cheesecake mousse in the skull glasses.